 When a Goldendoodle is bread with a Golden Retriever, you will also get an F1B Goldendoodle.

-This dog will be more like a Golden Retriever with straight hair.
+This dog will be more like a Golden Retriever with less curly hair.
 These dogs will be 75% Golden Retriever and 25% Poodle.
 Since this dog will have more of the traits of a Golden Retriever, they will also shed more.

 This cross is not ideal if you have pet-related allergies.
 This is not a very popular cross as the reasons most people buy a Goldendoodle is for the non-shedding and low allergen dog.